twcc/man-vip/doc-en/docs/ccs-interactive-container-concepts-images/overview.md

 ## Versions and features

-- Container duplicates: Only supported in versions after 19.08 (inclusive).
+- Container images: Only supported in versions after 19.08 (inclusive).
 - SSL encryption: Only supported in versions after 20.xx.
 - Jupyter Notebook: Only supported in versions after 20.xx.
 - Command log: For versions 21.08 and later, you can use the command history to view the logs.